nodejs/node-addon-api/doc/object_wrap.md

 - `[in] attributes`: The attributes to be associated with the property.
 One or more of `napi_property_attributes`.

-Returns `Napi::PropertyDescriptor` object that represents an Instance value property of a JavaScript class.
+Returns `Napi::PropertyDescriptor` object that represents an instance value property of a JavaScript class.